AEminium/AeminiumBenchmarks/README.txt

 Pi: Estimates the Pi value using a monte-carlo simulation with 100000000 darts and 48 of threshold.

+QuickSort: Sorts an array of 1000000 random longs using quicksort.
+(Threshold 10000)

 Running Benchmark Suite
 ==============================================================================